gkazior/snippets/GIT.md

 	#define MREV  "$Revision:: 8        $"
 	#include "cmpdat.hxx"

+Or a lot of changes to compare and merge.

 ## more commands
 	git log --pretty=format:'%h : %s' --topo-order --graph git reset --hard HEAD